 Unfortunately, there is no single test or unique symptom that identifies axial spondyloarthritis.
 Doctors make an axial spondyloarthritis diagnosis based on the combined results from a physical exam, blood tests, imaging, and a person’s self-reported symptoms.
 Diagnosing axial spondyloarthritis is a clinical judgment call from a doctor.

 Doctors consider the symptoms of inflammatory back pain along with other evidence of inflammation or damage to the sacroiliac joints, such as that found in imaging and lab tests.
 For instance, a blood test can detect the presence of HLA-B27, a genetic marker associated with ankylosing spondylitis.
 A positive HLA-B27 test may indicate that back pain is associated with ankylosing spondylitis.

 When it comes to diagnosing axial spondyloarthritis, the hallmark symptom is sacroiliitis.
 Women with axial spondyloarthritis, however, tend to show less damage in imaging tests, such as magnetic resonance imaging (MRI) and X-rays.

 Evidence of axial spondyloarthritis that is visible on X-rays is known as radiographic.
 This term is good to understand because doctors may refer to axial spondyloarthritis as being “radiographic” (visible on X-rays) or “nonradiographic” (not visible on X-rays).
 “Radiographic axial spondyloarthritis” is a newer term for ankylosing spondylitis.

 Axial spondyloarthritis diagnostic criteria often fail to consider sex differences between men and women.
 Women’s symptoms often present in a different way from men’s.
 Methods used to diagnose axial spondyloarthritis may miss some symptoms that are more common in women.

 Even with recent advancements and improvements, axial spondyloarthritis can be difficult to diagnose.
 Women with axial spondyloarthritis are significantly more likely to be misdiagnosed than men.
-A recent study found that one-third of males received a correct axial spondyloarthritis diagnosis after their first visit to a health care provider.
+A 2018 study in PLoS One found that one-third of males received a correct axial spondyloarthritis diagnosis after their first visit to a health care provider.
 Only one-tenth of women in the study were correctly diagnosed after one appointment.